longmach/IMDB_scraper/README.md

     1. Unzip the files in your testing environment.

 Testing
-  1. Open a terminal for server
+  1. Open a terminal for server and run:
-  - Run socket server: python socket_server.py
+  - python socket_server.py
-  2. Open another terminal for client
+  2. Open another terminal for client and run:
-  - Run socket client: python socket_client.py
+  - python socket_client.py